DjangoGirls/tutorial/hu/django_installation/instructions.md

 >{% filename %}parancssor{% endfilename %}
 >```
 >The virtual environment was not created successfully because ensurepip is not available.
 On Debian/Ubuntu systems, you need to install the python3-venv package using the following command.
->    apt-get install python3-venv
+>    apt install python3-venv
 >You may need to use sudo with that command.
 After installing the python3-venv package, recreate your virtual environment.
 >```
 >
 > Ebben az esetben a fenti leírást követve telepítsd a `python3-venv` csomagot:
 >{% filename %}parancssor{% endfilename %}
 >```
->$ sudo apt-get install python3-venv
+>$ sudo apt install python3-venv
 >```

 > **MEGJEGYZÉS:** A virtuális környezetet létrehozó parancs Ubuntu 14.04 alatt ezt a hibát adja: